jcaamano/enhancements/enhancements/network/allow-mtu-changes.md

 Customers may need to change the MTU post-installation.
 However these changes aren't trivial and may cause downtime, hence the CNO currently forbids them.

-We propose a procedure that will be launched on demand.
-This procedure will run pods on every node of the cluster and make the necessary changes in an ordered and coordinated manner with a service disruption within the least possible time, which if under a reasonable time of 10 minutes, should be well under the typical TCP timeout interval.
+This enhancement proposes an automated procedure launched on demand and coordinated by the Cluster Network Operator.
+This procedure is based on draining and rebooting the nodes sequentially to minimize service disruption and to ensure that the nodes have a healthy configuration and preserve connectivity with each other.

 ## Motivation